 knives than to sell a knife under false pretences.
 Honesty is the most

-entire universe.
-Everything comes from somewhere and every craftsman starts
+the entire universe.
+Everything comes from somewhere and every

-done a lot for the knife world and I commend them for the willingness to share
+has done a lot for the knife world and I commend them for the willingness

 I am licensed to use the IKBS Ikoma Korth Bearing System.
 This system

-the handles and still allow smooth and free travel of the blade though
+in the handles and still allow smooth and free travel of the blade though

 the full range of motion.
 It is a fantastic system and I am glad the

 Above is where my things come from and what I start with.
 If